lkallioniemi/wp-testing/README.md

 * [x] Virtual hosting is enabled for this bucket.
 * Bucket AWS Region: EU (Ireland) Region

-Test by uploading new media, and make sure the URL contains `BUCKETNAME`.
+Test by uploading new media, and make sure the URL contains `BUCKETNAME`

 ### <a name="copy-existing-assets"></a>Upload pre-existing content